The Reykjavík Index for Leadership

 The average Reykjavík Index for Leadership score for the G7 in launch year is 66, with the findings showing two groupings of countries: the UK, France, Canada and USA with ‘higher’ indices and a group of three that are a step change below: Japan, Germany and Italy.

 Across the G7, there are wide disparities in how women and men view the suitability of women for leadership roles.
-As disheartening as this is, I am encouraged by tools such as the Reykjavik Index for Leadership which help us identify the countries and sectors where the equality challenges are the greatest.
+As disheartening as this is, I am encouraged by tools such as the Reykjavík Index for Leadership which help us identify the countries and sectors where the equality challenges are the greatest.
 By measuring the challenges, we are better equipped to develop meaningful solutions to close the equality gap.

-Ann Cairns, Vice Chairman, Mastercard
+Ann Cairns, Executive Vice Chair, Mastercard

-The Reykjavik Index for Leadership shows that women in the G7 are more likely than men are to view women and men as equally suitable for leadership roles.
+The Reykjavík Index for Leadership shows that women in the G7 are more likely than men are to view women and men as equally suitable for leadership roles.
 It echoes the historic opportunity facing women to stand out and shape the future of mankind in the digital era.
 This dissonance is something we need to work on to drive the change towards parity.

 Diane Wang, CEO, DHGate